 Per WMC § 14-10.1106(a), the Planning Commission, at the conclusion of the hearing, may sustain, modify, or overrule the action of the Zoning Administrator.
 The decision of the Planning Commission shall be final unless an appeal to the City Council is filed pursuant to WMC § 14-10.1101.
-Unless otherwise determined by the Planning Commission, the hearing shall not be "de novo" but shall be limited to the issues identified in the notice of appeal.
+Unless otherwise determined by the Planning Commission, the hearing shall be limited to the issues identified in the notice of appeal.